 You know how every now and then you have experiences that leave you energized and motivated for days after?
 When tasks you used to dread now seem excited and manageable because you have a clearer picture of how they can help you rather than drain you?
 If you haven’t had this feeling in awhile, or know you’re in need of a boost, you need FLOCK Presents on your radar.
 And lucky for you, I have a way to get you there as a discounted cost!

 Throughout the year, the Disney Vacation Club hosts special events for it’s members – one of the most popular being the Moonlight Magic after hours events.
 Exclusive access to a Walt Disney World theme park, rare characters, and free ice cream?
 Sign me up!
-I was fortunate enough to have a friend who is a DVC member invite me to their 2018 event at Hollywood Studios
+I was fortunate enough to have a friend who is a DVC member invite me to the Disney’s Hollywood Studio’s DVC Moonlight Magic event!

 In discussions about understanding vision loss, you’ll commonly hear phrases like visually impaired, low vision, or legally blind.
 I make reference to each of these terms a lot in my posts and social media.
 I even have it in my Instagram bio.
 But what do they actually mean, and and how is it determined what category those with vision loss may fall under?

 If you are planning your first Walt Disney World vacation or visiting Orlando for the 20th time, it’s not easy to choose which resort to book your stay.
 If you’re like me, you probably wound up on this page is because you’re trying to get as much information as possible about the best Walt Disney World hotels.
 I don’t want you to only rely my opinion, so I reached out to 18 other bloggers to ask the question “What is your favorite Walt Disney World resort and why?”